 We use each product to test their quality and performance and rate them as objectively as possible.
 Each product is evaluated across the same four metrics: comfort, breathability, durability, and odor control.
 We think these are the four qualities most important when searching for boxer briefs.

 The comfiest pair of underwear is the Tommy John Second Skin No-Rise-up boxer briefs.
-The sleek fit works under thick work dungarees but also moves well under lightweight shorts, and don't bunch up in either situation.
-The modal fabric is silky soft and feels nice, even after repeated washing and drying cycles.
+The sleek fit works under thick work dungarees but also moves well under lightweight shorts, and in both situations, they don't bunch.
+The modal fabric is silky soft and feels nice, even after going through repeated washing and drying cycles.
 The modal fabric seems to be a nice compromise between the silkiness of synthetic fabrics and the weight of natural fibers.
 We also found the Smartwool Merino 150 to be excellently comfortable.
 Don't let the wool fabric fool you — these are not scratchy.
 On the contrary, they feel great against the skin, and the design is neither baggy nor skin-tight on our testers' legs or waist.

 We found that the ExOfficio Give-N-Go to be the most breathable underwear we tested.
 The texture of the fabric lifts it away from the skin so it doesn't feel sticky, even when we were working in the desert summer sun.
 The nylon does a great job wicking sweat away from our tester's body, and he reached for the Give-N-Go every time he was going to be sweating a lot.
 The Columbia Performance Cotton Stretch also did surprisingly well in this category, as the cotton pulled the moisture away from the skin, and the polyester pulled the moister away from the cotton.
 We like that the almost all-cotton Fruit of the Loom CoolZone has a synthetic fly panel to allow greater breathability in the front, although it might have benefited from a similar fabric on the bottom and in the back of the briefs.